Ngnghm/ngnghm.github.io/_src/posts/2015-08-02-the-way-houyhnhnms-compute.md

     Date: 2015-08-02T10:56:46
     Tags: introduction, point of view, simplicity

-# The Way Houyhnhnms Compute
+### Beyond the Sea of Potentiality

 I used to think humans wrote software the way they did because they knew what they were doing.
-Then I realized that they didn't really know, but adopted ways that seemed to work better than others.
-Or maybe rather humans were adopted by the ways that best knew how to survive.
+Then I realized that they didn't really know, but adopted ways that seemed to work better than others — or maybe rather humans were adopted by the ways that best knew how to survive.
-In any case, I trusted "evolution", that is, ultimately, _other people_, to have figured out the best way that software could (if not should) be written.
+In any case, I trusted "evolution", that is, ultimately, _other people_, to have figured out the best way that software could and should be written.
 But everything I knew about computing changed when one day I met a [Houyhnhnm](http://en.wikipedia.org/wiki/Houyhnhnm), who told me how things were done in his faraway land.